 K.M.
 English is the author of Wave Says (Kore Press, 2021).
 She holds degrees from Boston College and Brooklyn College of the City University of New York, and her work has received fellowships and scholarships from the Vermont Studio Center, the Community of Writers, and the Napa Valley Writers Conference.

-A daughter of Troy, NY and mistress of the city of New Orleans, KME is currently being raised by two boys and eleven fruit trees on unceeded Miwok and Nisenan land.
+A daughter of Troy, NY and mistress of the city of New Orleans, KME is currently being raised by two boys and eleven fruit trees.

 K.M.
 English poet author